TnedutsB/what-uni-skips/Tests/beginner-level/vorbereitungs-bogen.md

-# Einführung in Terminal und Git
+# Introduction to Terminal and Git

-## Das solltest du dir anschauen
+## What you should explore
 - Terminal vs Shell
-- Command Line Basics aneignen
+- Learn Command Line Basics
-- Git wiederholen
+- Review Git

-## Wichtig zu verstehen:
+## Important to understand:
 - Terminal Basics
 - Git Basics

-## Thema 1 - Command Line Basics
+## Topic 1 - Command Line Basics

-Ich denke, damit es dir leichter fällt, in der Uni und auch allgemein Programmier- und Computerthemen zu verstehen, wäre es wichtig zu verstehen, wie:
+I think to make it easier for you to understand programming and computer topics at university and in general, it would be important to understand how to:

-- die grundlegende Terminologie ist (was ist ein **Command**, was ist eine **Shell**, was ist die **Eingabeaufforderung** etc.)
+- use the basic terminology (what is a **Command**, what is a **Shell**, what is the **Command Prompt**, etc.)
-- man durch die Ordnerstruktur auf deinem Rechner navigiert und auch "Orte" auf deinem Rechner referenziert
+- navigate through the folder structure on your computer and reference "locations" on your computer
-- man Inhalte in Ordnern anzeigt
+- display contents in folders
-- die grundlegende Struktur eines Terminalcommands
+- understand the basic structure of a terminal command
-- einige Shell-Befehle und CLIs kennenlernen :
+- learn some Shell commands and CLIs:
   - ls
   - cd
   - mkdir